Brandon deWilde: Acting

 In 1961, deWilde appeared in the Alfred Hitchcock Presents episode "The Sorcerer's Apprentice" as Hugo, a mentally impaired youth who cannot separate fact from fantasy.
 After seeing a magician saw a woman in half at a carnival, Hugo emulates the trick and kills a woman by sawing her in half.
 The episode never aired on NBC because the finale was deemed too gruesome by 1960s television standards.

-The following year, deWilde appeared in All Fall Down, opposite Warren Beatty and Eva Marie Saint, and in Martin Ritt's Hud (1963), co-starring with Paul Newman, Patricia Neal and Melvyn Douglas.
+The following years, deWilde appeared in All Fall Down (1962), opposite Warren Beatty, Angela Lansbury, Eva Marie Saint, and Karl Malden; and in Martin Ritt's Hud (1963), co-starring with Paul Newman, Patricia Neal, and Melvyn Douglas.
 Although the only lead actor not to be Oscar-nominated for Hud, deWilde accepted the Best Supporting Actor trophy on behalf of costar Melvyn Douglas (who was in Spain at the time).
 That same year, he appeared in Jack Palance's ABC circus drama The Greatest Show on Earth.

 DeWilde signed a two-picture deal with Disney in 1964.
 He first starred in The Tenderfoot, a three-part comedy Western for Walt Disney's Wonderful World of Color TV show with Brian Keith.
 The following year, he and Keith starred in Those Calloways, reuniting deWilde with his Good-bye, My Lady star Walter Brennan.
 Also in 1965, deWilde played PT boat officer Jere Torry, serving under his admiral father played by John Wayne, in the Pacific theater World War II drama In Harm's Way (1965).

 After 1965, many of his roles were limited to television guest appearances.
 "Being small for his age and a bit too pretty ... in his favour as a child ... worked against him as an adult," wrote author Linda Ashcroft after talking with deWilde at a party, "He spoke of giving up movies until he could come back as a forty-year-old character actor."
-DeWilde's final western role was in Dino De Laurentiis' 1971 Spaghetti Western The Deserter, one year before his death.
+DeWilde's final western role was in Dino De Laurentiis' 1971 spaghetti Western The Deserter, one year before his death.
 He made his last screen appearance in Wild in the Sky (1972).

+DeWilde's final appearance on a stage was at Elitch Theatre in the play, Butterflies Are Free.
+It was a two-week run of the show, costarring Maureen O'Sullivan and Karen Grassle.
+The play's last performance was on July 1, 1972.